Sinus Graft SurgeryBACK

 After this sinus grafting, it is common to have swelling below the eyelids and discoloration or bruising.
 This will take time to resolve.
 You may also notice some bleeding from the nose; this is normal following sinus grafting, as long as it is not excessive or severe.
 If it is severe, call us immediately.

 Avoid blowing your nose or bending over.
-Avoid anything that will increase pressure to your sinus area, such as using straws, bending over, or heavy lifting.
+Avoid anything that will increase pressure to your sinus area, bending over, or heavy lifting.
 Also, if you need to sneeze or cough, keep your mouth open and do not pinch your nose while sneezing or coughing to prevent pressure buildup in the sinus and nasal regions.

 Immediately Following Surgery